0jump/personal-website/Plans.md

 ### Display

 #### Sign up

+  - Validate User info
+    1. Password must contain special characters & numbers
+    2. Email and Password Specifics (length and '@')

   - Error description boxes

 #### Sign in

   - ~~Take info from form~~
-  - Build ajax functions to send sign in data
+  - ~~Build ajax functions to send sign in data~~
   - Service for it server-side
+    1. Receive and respond with simple status
+    2. Validate email and password (length and '@')
+    3. Compare them in DB
+    4. Redirect to another page
   - Error description boxes

 #### Promocode